Frequently Asked Questions

 The reason is that the marginal prevention costs is primarily based on the replacement of electricity from coal-fired power plants by electricity from windmills parks at sea (the most expensive solution on the road to sufficient CO2 reduction).

 The main issue, however, in these calculations is the increasing efficiency of windmills with the increasing size and height.
+Over the period of time 2000 -2024 the eco-costs of carbon footprint hardly changed (from 136 to 133 euro per ton CO2 !!!!): the increasing efficiency and economies of scale were about equal to the price inflation.

 The eco-costs of CO2 are basically not influenced by any subsidy, tax, or Carbon Permit price.